anna1995d/Transfer-Learning-for-Underrepresented-Music-Generation/README.md

 ## MusicVAE
 This work builds on the code available for MusicVAE by Google Magenta.
 (See [repository](https://github.com/magenta/magenta))

+Use the notebooks in the `\notebooks` to run experiments.
+(I recommend running on Colab.)
+The Iranian folk music dataset is in `data\tfrecord\Persian\persian_100_v1`.
+They are seperated into 5 folds. fold_X_train.tfrecord: Contains every fold other than fold X. fold_X_test.tfrecord: Contains fold X.
+(X a number from 1 to 5.)

 ## Compute Canada Setup
 1. Clone the repository [on a Cedar server]
 2. Set the python module